 Lisa E. Bolton

-Lisa E. Bolton is a Professor of Marketing and Frank and Mary Jean Smeal Research Fellow at the Pennsylvania State University.
+Lisa E. Bolton is a Professor of Marketing and Anchel Professor of Business Administration at the Pennsylvania State University.
 Her Ph.D. is in Marketing from the University of Florida.
 She has a Master's degree in Clinical Engineering from the University of Toronto and a Bachelor's degree in Engineering Physics from the Royal Military College of Canada.
 Her research focuses on judgment and decision-making by managers and consumers, with substantive interests in new products and technology, pricing, cross-cultural marketing, and consumer welfare (e.g., spending and finances, health, sustainability).
-She has published in leading marketing journals, including the Journal of Marketing Research, the Journal of Consumer Research, the Journal of Retailing, the Journal of Consumer Psychology, and the Journal of Service Research.
-Her research has also been recognized by MSI (MSI Young Scholar's Program 2005) and the AMA (the John A. Howard AMA Doctoral Dissertation Award 1999-2000), and she serves on the editorial review boards of the Journal of Retailing (AE), the Journal of Public Policy & Marketing (AE), the Journal of Consumer Research, the Journal of Marketing, the Journal of Marketing Research, the Journal of Consumer Psychology, and the Journal of Consumer Affairs.
+She has published in leading marketing journals, including the Journal of Marketing Research, Journal of Consumer Research, Journal of Marketing & Public Policy, Journal of Service Research, Journal of Consumer Psychology, and Journal of Retailing.
+Her research has also been recognized by MSI (MSI Young Scholar's Program 2005) and the AMA (the John A. Howard AMA Doctoral Dissertation Award 1999-2000), and she serves on the editorial review boards of the Journal of Consumer Research (AE), Journal of Marketing (AE), Journal of Service Research (AE), Journal of Public Policy & Marketing (AE), Journal of Retailing (AE), Journal of Marketing Research, Journal of Consumer Psychology, and Journal of Consumer Affairs.
 She teaches marketing courses, with an emphasis on consumer insight, in undergraduate, MBA, and Ph.D. programs in the Smeal College of Business.

 Ph D, Marketing, University of Florida, 2000